-During this trip, the Broad supported the WARN-ID virtual six-week training program on SARS-CoV-2 (link for additional information).
+During this trip, the Broad Institute supported the WARN-ID virtual six-week training program on SARS-CoV-2.
 They provided reagents, equipment, set-up new computational infrastructure for sequencing data storage and delivery, reviewed the lab’s amplicon-based protocols, and completed initial sequencing batches.
 The two teams created lab spaces in the new center and established workflows to support scalable and high-quality unbiased and amplicon-based sequencing of a variety of pathogens (viruses, bacteria, malaria).
-Additionally, the Broad also provided technical support and training to set-up and validate CIGASS’s automated extractions on the Kingfisher platform.
+Additionally, the Broad Institute also provided technical support and training to set-up and validate CIGASS’s automated extractions on the Kingfisher platform.

-Furthermore, the Broad worked with CIGASS to sequence and analyze samples collected through H3Africa and WARN-ID projec ts using bacterial 16S sequencing to replicate results generated at the Broad Institute.
+Furthermore, the Broad Institute worked with CIGASS to sequence and analyze samples collected through H3Africa and WARN-ID projects using bacterial 16S sequencing to replicate results generated at the Broad Institute.
 The Broad Institute and CIGASS reviewed ongoing laboratory activities under WARN-ID and H3Africa as well as plans for future laboratory capacity-building activities and identified areas in need of technical support.
 The two groups planned the close-out of the H3Africa project, including reviewing sample and patient recruitment, data generation, results, and manuscript drafting.

 Finally, looking to the future, the two teams made plans for scaling up viral serology surveys in collaboration with projects funded by the Bill and Melinda Gates Foundation.
-Both BI and CIGASS are currently working on delivering a training on protein expression by the end of 2022.
-The training will be delivered by Zalgen and the Garry Laboratory at Tulane University with the support of BI under WARN-ID.
+Both the Broad Institute and CIGASS are currently working on delivering a training on protein expression by the end of 2022.
+The training will be delivered by Zalgen and the Garry Laboratory at Tulane University with the support of the Broad Institute under WARN-ID.